DC-10 Air Tanker: 2020 United States

 In June 2020, two DC-10 Air Tankers were deployed to the Catalina Foothills in Tucson, Arizona to prevent the Bighorn Fire from reaching the cities of Tucson and Oro Valley.
 Pilot Dan Montelli praised the tankers for their maneuverability within the steep mountain ridges and inside the tight canyons of the Catalina Foothills.
 The tankers dumped 9,400 gallons of retardant at a time from a height of 200 to 300 feet above ground level.
 The tankers successfully prevented the fire from reaching Tucson, as it continued to burn into the Catalina Foothills, and away from the cities.

 On August 19, DC-10 Air Tanker Tanker 910 responded to the Copeland Fire, east of McCall, Idaho.
 On August 23, Tanker 911 responded to the LNU Lightning Complex Fire in Northern California.
-At the same time, other DC10 air tankers were deployed to assist with the Pine Gulch Fire burning over 125,000 acres north of Grand Junction, Colorado.
+At the same time, other DC-10 air tankers were deployed to assist with the Pine Gulch Fire burning over 125,000 acres north of Grand Junction, Colorado.

 2021/2022 United States

-On August 14, 2021, A DC-10 Air Tanker was dispatched to a Forest Fire in Utah, known as the Parleys Canyon Wildfire.
+On August 14, 2021, a DC-10 Air Tanker was dispatched to a Forest Fire in Utah, known as the Parleys Canyon Wildfire.
 A DC-10 Air Tanker, along with Utah National Guard Sikorsky UH-60 Black Hawks and other forest fighting aircraft, contained the fire successfully on August 22, 2021.

 In May 2022, DC-10 Air Tankers fought the Calf Canyon / Hermit's Peak complex fire west of Las Vegas, NM.

 In August 2022, DC-10 Air Tankers fought the Vantage Highway fire east of Ellensburg, WA, as well as the Cow Canyon fire south of Ellensburg.

-In September 2022, DC-10 Tankers responded to the Mosquito Fire in Foresthill CA.
+In September 2022, DC-10 Air Tankers responded to the Mosquito Fire in Foresthill CA.

+2025 United States

+On January 8, 2025, Tanker 914 (N603AX) was deployed to the January 2025 Southern California wildfires.
+10 Tanker Air Carrier announced that another tanker would be deployed on Friday, January 10.
+Tanker 912 (N522AX) was deployed to the wildfires on January 10.

+On November 15th, the FAA grounded all DC-10 aircraft, including the tankers, following the crash of UPS Airlines Flight 2976.